que-liu/que-liu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm Que Liu, a senior year undergraduate student at University of Shanghai for Science and Technology majoring in Intelligence Science and Technology.
-My research interest includes robotics, control theory and artificial intelligence.
+My research interest includes robotics, control theory and human-robot interaction.

 You can find my CV here: [Que Liu's Curriculum Vitae](../assets/CV.pdf).